 The north circular pole couldn’t be missed in this whole spectacle.
-Thanking for Deckchair.com provider, who placed the webcam also there, where almost endless nights occurs at the turn of December and January.
+Thanks to the Deckchair.com provider, who placed the webcam also there, where almost endless nights occur at the turn of December and January.
 This is undeniably the northernmost webcam available (on the contrary, the southernmost is installed in Melbourne), at least by now.
 I am hoping, that things will change as 2021 approaches because the Deckchair.com platform is going to be upgraded.
 Possibly new webcams will be added.
 Anyway, it’s good to have the webcam in Tromso.
 This municipality is recognizable by its extraordinarily mild climate, spaned by Gulf Stream.
 Unlike other places at the same, or even lower altitudes, you can see there growing trees, etc. The main New Year’s festive takes place at the slopes of Floyfjellet hill, belonging to the Lyngen Alps towering above the city.
 The most remarkable object seen in the camera frame is the Arctic Cathedral.
-Tromso is a home for the northernmost university in the world.
+Tromso is the home of the northernmost university in the world.

 The capital of Norway has the main fireworks spot nearby the Oslo City Hall at the Oslofjord water surface.
 It looks good.
 Apart from the City Hall, a bit closer we can recognize the National Theater landmark with a remarkable roof.

 The view towards Gamle Oslo (Old Oslo) is also interesting.

 The last beautiful city covered by Deckchair webcam provider is Stavanger.
 This beautiful city lies at the Stavanger Peninsula.
 The camera frame covers the Storhaug district with a nice St. Peter’s Church and Stavanger City Bridge beyond.